jeromedalbert/real-world-sinatra/README.md

 cd real-world-sinatra/

 # The apps are linked to as git submodules.
-# This will take some time...
+# This will take some time... (see comment below for possible speedup)
 git submodule update --init

+# OR if you've got git 2.9+ installed try to run updates in parallel:
+# git submodule update --init --jobs 4
 ```

 ## Information for Contributors